 - We leverage a hybrid approach.
-We outsourced our more transactional and less-complex work / customer portfolios to our BPO partner and retained the more analytical and complex work.
+We outsourced our more transactional and less-complex work/customer portfolios to our BPO partner and retained the more analytical and complex work.
 Most of the work is manual validation supplemented by automated tools to gather data and perform initial analytics.
 We leverage ERP supplemented by RPA and other automation tools.

-- We use Cforia, but just to document, organize, prioritize the dispute issues and data – not for validation or clearing.
+- We use Cforia, but just to document, organize, and prioritize the dispute issues and data – not for validation or clearing.

 - It’s manual validation and most of the clearing is also done in the same manner.

-- In North America, we use Channel Revenue Management (Trade Management) which is an Oracle product for assignment and routing through workflow from cash application to the customer service group.
-Variances are manual reviewed and then resolved/closed back through this module to update AR.
+- In North America, we use Channel Revenue Management (Trade Management) which is an Oracle product for assignment and routing through the workflow from cash application to the customer service group.
+Variances are manually reviewed and then resolved/closed back through this module to update AR.
 In other regions, nothing is used on the back end like this.
 Most of the customer claims happen on the front end of the process through CSRs and that information is held in an in-house repository.
 Regional industry practices seem to be different.

-For many companies, the deduction validation and clearing process is primarily a manual process, regardless of whether the process in insourced or outsourced to a third party.
+For many companies, the deduction validation and clearing process is primarily a manual process, regardless of whether the process is insourced or outsourced to a third party.
 At Peeriosity, member companies can quickly identify how leading peers approach this challenge, with the ability to follow up directly with peers for additional discussions.

 How does your organization manage the cash application deduction validation and clearing process?
 If you have automated, what approach did you take, and what solutions or software are you using?